 “As first-time indie game developers, we were struggling a bit to come up with a workable marketing strategy.
 Lewis’s guidance helped shaped our message and priorities.
 We’ve been able to reach out to reviewers and game enthusiasts not possible on our own.
 And that feedback has been invaluable!
-HEVN is so much better for it.” – Mat Matthews, Miga
+HEVN is so much better for it.” – Mat Matthews, co-founder of Miga

 First-time game developers Miga had been working on HEVN for several years – but while they had gently announced it via social media, IndieDB, and via an article on the Unity blog, they had never marketed it in earnest.
 With the game now taking shape, and a release-ready version only six months away, they were looking for a marketing and PR partner who could help them get a foothold in the gaming media and communities.
 However, as a two-person team working in isolation, they also wanted to analyse the game itself – and learn more about how it would likely be perceived by the core gaming audience they were targeting.

 What We Did

 As few people beyond Miga’s friends and family had ever played or even seen the game before, it was important – as a basis for any marketing campaigns – that we got a sense of how the game was likely to be received.
 The first thing we did was commission several ‘mock previews’ from established games journalists, in which said journalists would write off-the-record editorial content for our eyes only.
 The journalists were presented only with a vertical slice of the game and a very brief description, and asked to produce a 700-word hands-on preview under NDA conditions.